 Bruce Sievers was raised in the Leesville section of Moodus and graduated from Hale Ray High School.
 Pursuing his interest in Connecticut labor history, Sievers researched and wrote the history of the Moodus River mills as his Masters essay in history from Wesleyan University.
 He has been president of the East Haddam Historical Society since 2020.

 The 62-acre parcel of land known as Johnsonville was once the site of a thriving mill community,.
-After the mills' demise, millionaire industrialist Ray Schmitt, a town resident, bought the property and started working on his dream to make the site into a Victorian-Era tourist attraction.
-He was well on his way to developing the attraction until a fight with town authorities provoked Schmitt to shut down Johnsonville.
-A few years later after his death, it had become an abandoned ghost town.
+Years after the mills' demise, millionaire industrialist Ray Schmitt bought the property and started working on his dream to make the site into a Victorian-Era tourist attraction.
+He was on his way to developing the attraction until a fight with town authorities provoked Schmitt to shut down the project.
+A few years later, after his death, it had become an abandoned ghost town.
 In 2017, a Philippine-based church group bought the property to rehab for use as a religious center.

 Moodus: The Twine Capital of America